pkr-pk/pk-web/docs/modelowanie/04_Classification.md

     [1] 0.08333333
     ```

-    (h) Perform KNN on the training data, with several values of K, in order to predict `mpg01`.
+    (h) Perform KNN on the training data, with several values of $K$, in order to predict `mpg01`.
 Use only the variables that seemed most associated with `mpg01` in (b).
 What test errors do you obtain?
-Which value of K seems to perform the best on this data set?
+Which value of $K$ seems to perform the best on this data set?

     ```R
     library(class)